 What Causes Public Transportation Accidents?

 Every year, millions of people rely on Arizona’s public transportation system to get them where they need to go.
 It is up to the city to reasonably ensure the safety of its vehicles and drivers.
 A public transportation accident in Arizona could involve a public bus, train or the Valley Metro Rail.
 Most accidents are preventable with due care from the entity in charge.
 Negligence is the main factor behind most public transportation accidents in the state.
-A personal injury lawyer can investigate your bus accident and help you understand who or what caused the crash.
+A personal injury lawyer in Glendale can investigate your bus accident and help you understand who or what caused the crash.

 - Bus company negligence

 - Negligent or distracted bus drivers